averagewagon/data-tamers/README.md

 ## What data-driven questions do you hope to answer about this domain (share at least 3)?
 Which states have had the most growth in education spending over the last ~30 years?

-How have events such as the Columbine Shooting and Immigration Reform affected education spending?
+How do particular events, such as the Columbine Shooting and Immigration Reform and more, correlate with trends in education spending?

-Is education spending increasing fast enough to keep up with the inflation rate?
+How does education spending compare with the rate of inflation in the U.S.?

 # **Finding Data**
 ## elsec06.xls